TerrenceGilchrist/GKV_Intervention/README.md

 To analyze a citywide GIS layer of incident crime in the years of 2004 through 2013 from a database file provided by the Newark Police Department, the spatial analysis software QGIS was programmed with SQL code to disaggregate the data by year and census block.

+# Source Code Folder Files (SRC)

+.
+Incident_Query_Long_Version - The inquiry contains the various street names associated with this block.
+.
+Incident_Query_Short_Version - With the features of QGIS, a quicker approach was developed.
+.
+Incident_Query_by_Date_and_Time - To eventually create a time series, diasggregating the data by time is available.
+.
+Query_of_Census_Shapefiles - The analysis involved 2,541 blocks.
+The grid coordinates seem to have the range (-74.248724, 40.67644) to (-74.115949, 40.7877995).
+The specific block-level Federal Information Processing System (FIPS) code for Georgia King Village is 340130015001011.
+For this block the respective parts of this FIPS code correspond to the following: State, 34; County FIPS Code, 013; Tract, 0015 or 15; and Block, 001011 or 1011.
+Incidentally, the Block Group is 1.

 # Background